rheem-ecosystem/rheem-jdbc-template/README.md

-# Rheem Platform "Java Stream"
+# Rheem Platform "JDBC Template"

 `rheem-jdbc-template` is the repository, here you can found the implementation of the operators which allow the execution of platform that use a JDBC connector